cellannotation/cas-tools/docs/cli.md

 ---

-## **Export CAS to CAP format in AnnData**
+## **Export CAS to CAP Format in AnnData**

 `export2cap` converts CAS annotations into `obs` key-value pairs and stores other CAS content as key-value pairs in `uns`.
 The resulting AnnData object is then saved to a new file.

 ### **Key Features:**
-1. Parses command-line arguments for input JSON file, input AnnData file, and output file.
+1. Parses command-line arguments for an optional input JSON file and/or an AnnData file.
-2. Reads and processes the input JSON file and AnnData file.
+2. **Requires at least one of the following to be supplied:** a CAS JSON file (`--json`) or an AnnData file (`--anndata`).
+3. If the CAS JSON file is not provided via `--json`, the tool expects to find the CAS JSON embedded in the AnnData file’s `uns` section.
+4. If the AnnData file is not provided via `--anndata`, it will be downloaded using the matrix file ID from the CAS JSON.
-3. Updates the AnnData object with information from the CAS JSON annotations and root keys.
+5. Updates the AnnData object with information from the CAS JSON annotations and root keys.
-4. Writes the modified AnnData object to a specified output file.
+6. Writes the modified AnnData object to a specified output file.

 A detailed specification about the `export2cap` operation can be found in the [related issue](https://github.com/cellannotation/cas-tools/issues/7).